 This website is dedicated with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.

 Material on this website is drawn from advertising sources and intended for entertainment purposes without commercial profit; no copyright infringement is intended.
 If anyone wishes any material deleted and can prove copyright ownership, said material will be removed.
-Website designed by Claudia Henry, with content from the original site run by Jim Lalley and Claudia Henry.
+Website designed by Claudia Henry, with some content from the original jeffreyhuntermovies site created by Jim Lalley and Claudia Henry.